xrrocha/word-scrambler/README.md

 All we need is the starting and ending position of each word; neat!

 ## First in Java...

+> _Code split for readability on small-screen devices_

 Armed with this knowledge, our complete Java implementation is shown below in all its shining glory: